 What Is the Difference Between an Alcoholic and a Heavy Drinker?

 Most people don't think about such things.
-In fact a Gallup pole done in 2012 found that only 66% of Americans drink any alcohol at all and those who drink average 4 drinks a week ( the preferred beverage being beer).
+In fact a Gallup poll done in 2012 found that only 66% of Americans drink any alcohol at all, and those who drink average 4 drinks a week (the preferred beverage being beer).
 Four beers a week?
 I know people who spill more than that.
 Clearly, most of that 66% drinks moderately or occasionally.
 The dirty little secret of the American liquor industry is that 10% of the drinkers account for 50% of alcohol sales, and those are the folks who drink early and often and almost never in moderation.

 Now, we Americans are a pretty puritanical lot, but the point is that most people do not abuse alcohol and therefore never give any thought to whether or not they are drinking too much.
 They simply know they are not.It's just a small percentage that has anything to worry about and an even smaller percentage that ends up dead or in rehab.